tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_6.md

 # Repository
 The repository has the responsibility of:
 - getting the state of an aggregate
-- trying to run commands passed, and eventually storing the related events.
+- trying to run commands passed, and eventually storing the related events returned by the command.
 - making periodic snapshots, according to the SnapshotsInterval parameter of the aggregate.
+(remember tht snapshots are explicitly used only in the Postgres and InMemory storage implementations)

 Here an example of the private member that retrieve the last snapshot: